Updated: Nov 15, 2020

 4. Post content that can actually help solve your target market's problems or pain points.

 Are you wondering what makes for a really good LinkedIn post?
-Ask yourself this question: "how does my post help my target audience"?
+(This also fits into any of your content marketing strategy.)
+Ask yourself this question: "how does my post help my target audience with problems or concerns they hav"?

-Frank Kern shares a lot of really good content on "digital marketing" & I suggest you follow him if digital marketing is an interest of your's.
+Frank Kern shares a lot of really good theory and content on "digital marketing" & I suggest you follow him if this is an interest of yours.
 One of Frank's theories that I believe is very true:

 "the value of revenue that you can potentially generate is directly proportional to the value you create for your target market." - Frank Kern